3podi/ijepa_gsoc/README.md

 | vit_b_14        | 0.74            | 0.737          | 0000               |
 | vit_b_9         | 0.73            | 0.738          | 0.79               |

-All the models (pre-training, linear probing and fine tuning) can be downloaded at the following google drive link:
+All the pre-trained models can be downloaded at the following google drive link:

 [Download models]()